-- Other bricks can have more or relevance.
+- Other bricks can have more or less relevance.

-- Users are enabled and encouraged to gradually improve bricks: find better references, use more clear formulation, etc.
+- Users are enabled and encouraged to gradually improve bricks: find better references, use clearer formulation, etc.

-- Authorship of bricks is not shown to emphasize content over social interdependencies.
+- Authorship of bricks is not shown.
+This is to emphasize content over social interdependencies.

 Main use cases are:

 - Loose interchange of arguments on a possibly controversial topic.